 - Finally, after the execution is completed, destroy the test environment.
 This prevents false positives when new tests are run.

 Using the steps above, you can continuously test key qualities of your mobile application to ensure it will be highly performant and reliable when it is released to your users.
 Performance testing becomes more efficient when it is implemented as part of your CI pipeline.

 The worst time to learn that your app has crashed is when it is already in production.
 Poor app performance leads to customer churn and can impact the long-term future of your application.
 To keep up with the competition and obtain (and retain) users, try using performance testing, which helps ensure your application is meeting performance expectations.

 To your team, performance testing can feel like an extra step that could slow them you down.
 However, by making continuous performance testing a step in your CI pipeline, you can make your testing process more streamlined and efficient.
 A streamlined continuous testing process can reduce repetitive manual tasks, freeing devs for other work.
-Automating tests and the movement of your application’s code through the CI pipeline ensures your team never misses a test.
+Automating tests and monitoring the progress of your application’s code through the CI pipeline ensure your team never misses a test.